RuturajsinhBabariya1/haptic-feedback-shoes/README.md

 | Hardware Assembly | Soldering, wiring, and build | Ruturaj |
 | Field Testing | Real-world evaluation | Ruturaj |

 This is an independent engineering project.
 Designed, built, programmed, and tested by a single creator.

 ---

-## ߓ Firmware Code
+## :package: Firmware Code

 Firmware will be added later: